J0m1ty/Armadahex/README.md

 # About Armadahex
-Armadahex is a multiplayer spinoff of the board game Battleship, with Advanced Combat rules and hexagonal tiles.
+Armadahex is a multiplayer naval warfare game (similar to Battleship), with Advanced Combat rules and hexagonal tiles.

 Developed in Unity 3d, Armadahex will take advantage of the Universal Render Pipleline for advanced graphics and shaders.